 Motions in Limine

 Before scheduling a hearing on a motion in limine, the attorney filing the motion must consult with opposing counsel/parties and attempt to stipulate to some or all of the contents of the motion in limine prior to contacting the Judge’s office to schedule a hearing.
 All Notices of Hearings on motions in limine must state: “The undersigned attorney has consulted with opposing counsel concerning each matter in the Motion in Limine referenced in this notice and opposing counsel stipulates to the following paragraphs: _______.”
 If there are no stipulations after consultation, simply write “none”.

 Procedures for Motions to Withdraw or for Substitution of Counsel

 If you wish to withdraw from representing a client, you must fulfill Judicial Admin.
-Rule 2.505(f)(1) which requires either the written consent of the client or a hearing thereon and requires you to include the address of the client for service purposes in both the motion and in the proposed Order allowing you to withdraw.
+Rule 2.505(f)(1) which requires either the written consent of the client or a hearing thereon and requires you to include the address, telephone number and email address of the client for service purposes in both the motion and in the proposed Order allowing you to withdraw.

 If you wish to be substituted as counsel for a Party, Rule 2.505(e)(2) requires the motion to be signed by both the withdrawing and the substituting attorney and the client.

-Whenever possible, do not provide orders with blanks to be filled in the the Judge.
+Whenever possible, do not provide orders with blanks to be filled in by the Judge.